alperkumcu/alperkumcu.github.io/invited.md

 ### 2022

+1. *Cognitive translation and interpreting studies*.
+11 November 2022.
+Department of Translation and Interpreting, Dogus University, Turkey.

-1. *(Re)activating the perception of space in language*.
+2. *(Re)activating the perception of space in language*.
 31 May 2022.
 Center for Research in Language, University of California, San Diego, US.

 ### 2021